 Photography 101: What Is A DSLR Camera?

 To start things off, it is beneficial to understand what a DSLR camera is.
-Traditional SLR camera technology has been around for many years and requires film to function.
-The more modern DSLR stands for digital single-lens reflex camera and thus relies on digital data storage on memory cards instead of film.
+Traditional SLR technology has been around for many years and requires film to function.
+The more modern DSLR stands for a digital single-lens reflex camera and thus relies on digital data storage on memory cards instead of film.

 The Great Debate: DSLR Versus Mirrorless Technology

-Can Beginner DSLRs Shoot Video Too?
+Can A $500 DSLR Camera Shoot Video Too?